Comedians

 Highest-Grossing Movies

 When Murphy landed the role of Donkey in the Shrek franchise, little did he know it would lead to some of his biggest box-office successes.
-What’s interesting about Murphy’s list is that, other than the Shrek films, all the films on the list are from the 20th century.
+What’s interesting about Murphy’s list is that, aside from the Shrek films, all the films on it are from the 20th century.
 Three of Murphy’s ten highest-grossing films were released in the 1980s.

 Murphy starred in all four Shrek films, grossing a combined $2.99 billion at the worldwide box office, with Shrek 2 performing the best at $932 million.
 Shrek the Third came in second place with $813 million, and Shrek Forever After grossed $753 million.
 The original 2001 installment grossed $489 million globally.
 It’s worth noting that the original film had a production budget of just $60 million, compared to the other three films, which had budgets ranging from $150 million to $165 million each.